-We have received royalty-bearing grants from the government of Israel through the National Authority for Technological Innovation, or the Innovation Authority (formerly known as the Office of the Chief Scientist of the Ministry of Economy and Industry, or the OCS), for the financing of a portion of our research and development expenditures in Israel.
-These Innovation Authority grants relate to our product candidates that are associated with the research and development of our microencapsulation delivery system, namely VERED, TWIN and SIRS-T. When know-how is developed using Innovation Authority grants, the Encouragement of Research, Development and Technological Innovation in the Industry Law 5744-1984, or the Innovation Law, the Innovation Authority's rules and guidelines as well as the terms of these grants restrict our ability to manufacture product candidates and transfer know-how, developed as a result of the Innovation Authority's funded R&D, outside of Israel.
-Transfer of the Innovation Authority funded know-how outside of Israel where the transferring company remains an operating Israeli entity or where the transferring company ceases to exist as an Israeli entity, requires preapproval by the Innovation Authority, which may at its sole discretion grant such approval and impose certain conditions, including requirement of payment of a redemption fee calculated according to the formulas provided in the Innovation Authority's rules and guidelines, or Redemption Fee which takes into account the consideration for such know-how paid to us in the transaction in which the know-how is transferred.
-The Innovation Authority's rules and guidelines establish a maximum payment of the redemption fee paid to the Innovation Authority under the formulas provided in the Innovation Authority's rules and guidelines and differentiates between certain situations, as further detailed in such rules and guidelines.
-In addition, the product candidates may be manufactured outside of Israel by us or by another entity only if prior approval is received from the Innovation Authority (such approval is not required for the transfer of less than 10% of the manufacturing capacity in the aggregate).
-In addition to the obligation to receive prior approval to manufacture outside Israel, we will be required to pay increased royalties, as defined under the Innovation Authority's rules and guidelines.
-The total amount of the increased royalties to be repaid to the Innovation Authority shall not exceed, in the aggregate, 300% of the amount of the grant received (dollar linked), plus interest at annual rate based on LIBOR, depending on the manufacturing volume that is performed outside Israel less royalties already paid to the Innovation Authority.
+We have received royalty-bearing grants from the government of Israel through the National Authority for Technological Innovation, or NATI (formerly known as the Office of the Chief Scientist of the Ministry of Economy and Industry, or the NATI), for the financing of a portion of our research and development expenditures in Israel.
+These NATI grants relate to our product candidates that are associated with the research and development of our microencapsulation delivery system, namely VERED, TWIN and SIRS-T. When know-how is developed using NATI grants, the Encouragement of Research, Development and Technological Innovation in the Industry Law 5744-1984, or the Innovation Law, as well as the terms of these grants restrict our ability to manufacture product candidates and transfer know-how, developed as a result of NATI funded R&D, outside of Israel.
+Transfer of NATI funded know-how outside of Israel where the transferring company remains an operating Israeli entity or where the transferring company ceases to exist as an Israeli entity, requires pre-approval by the NATI, which may at its sole discretion grant such approval and impose certain conditions, including requirement of payment of a redemption fee calculated according to the formulas provided in the Innovation Law, or Redemption Fee which takes into account the consideration for such know-how paid to us in the transaction in which the know-how is transferred.
+Regulations promulgated in 2012 established a maximum payment of the redemption fee paid to the NATI under the formulas provided in the Innovation Law and differentiates between certain situations, as further detailed in such regulations.
+In addition, the product candidates may be manufactured outside of Israel by us or by another entity only if prior approval is received from the NATI (such approval is not required for the transfer of less than 10% of the manufacturing capacity in the aggregate).
+In addition to the obligation to receive prior approval to manufacture outside Israel, we will be required to pay increased royalties, as defined under the Innovation Law.
+The total amount of the increased royalties to be repaid to the NATI shall not exceed, in the aggregate, 300% of the amount of the grant received (dollar linked), plus interest at annual rate based on LIBOR, depending on the manufacturing volume that is performed outside Israel less royalties already paid to the NATI.

-A company also has the option of declaring in its Innovation Authority grant application its intention to exercise a portion of the manufacturing capacity abroad, thus avoiding the need to obtain additional approval following the receipt of the grant.
+A company also has the option of declaring in its NATI grant application its intention to exercise a portion of the manufacturing capacity abroad, thus avoiding the need to obtain additional approval following the receipt of the grant.